No room for minimal monopole dark matter: Derivation of the bubble radius at percolation

 Finally, we define $\mathcal{P}_{f}(T)$ to be the probability of finding one point in space in the false vacuum, at any given time or temperature; and $I(T)\equiv -\log \mathcal{P}_{f}(T)$.
 The continuum percolation threshold for spherical objects in three dimensions is $29\%$, so the phase transition ends when $\mathcal{P}_{f}(T_p)=0.71$ and $I(T_p)=0.34$.
-If the initial bubble size at nucleation is negligible with respect to the size gained during the expansion, and if the Hubble parameter can be regarded as constant during the expansion process (because the universe is vacuum dominated or the phase transition is fast), then $I(T)$ may be approximated as \be I(T) =8\pi v_b^3\frac{\Gamma(T)}{\beta^4}\,. \ee Here $v_b$ is the terminal bubble wall velocity.
+If the initial bubble size at nucleation is negligible with respect to the size gained during the expansion, and if the Hubble parameter can be regarded as constant during the expansion process (because the universe is vacuum dominated or the phase transition is fast), then $I(T)$ may be approximated as \be I(T) \approx 8\pi v_b^3\frac{\Gamma(T)}{\beta^4}\,. \ee Here $v_b$ is the terminal bubble wall velocity.

-The bounce action can be obtained \cite{Levi:2022bzt} from the thermal effective potential of Eq.~\eqref{eq:Veff} with its coefficients computed in the high-temperature expansion.
+The bounce action can be obtained \cite{Levi:2022bzt} from the thermal effective potential, defined in the main text, with its coefficients computed in the high-temperature expansion.
 This allows to numerically evaluate quantities such as $I(T)$ and $\beta$ which will enter into the monopole abundance.
 Fig.~\ref{fig:FOPT} illustrates the behavior of $\log\Gamma/T^4\approx -S_3/T$ as a function of the temperature in a fast wFOPT and in a fast, supercooled sFOPT.
 Note the different scales on the horizontal axes: indeed $\beta$, which roughly corresponds to the slope of the $S_3/T$ curve as it crosses the black line, is large in both cases, hence both transitions are fast.